 Decorating over everyday decor

-If you don’t have a full wall to dedicate to decorating (or if you don’t want to take your family pictures down for Halloween), you can still use digital decorations to create fantastically spooky displays.
-As an easy example, try projecting one of the scenes from Shades of Evil onto your wall in “lightning mode”.
+If you don’t have a full wall to dedicate to decorating (or if you don’t want to take your family pictures down for Halloween), you can still use AtmosFX Decorations to create fantastically spooky displays.
+As an easy example, try projecting one of the scenes from Shades of Evil Decoration Collection onto your wall in “lightning mode.”
 This mode uses periodic flashes of light to simulate the effects of a storm taking place outside, which creates a shadowy illusion that’s perfect for displaying over any surface.

-Shades of Evil's lightning mode creates a spectacularly creepy illusion that's great for projecting onto occupied surfaces.
+Shades of Evil Decoration Collection’s lightning mode creates a spectacularly creepy illusion that’s great for projecting onto occupied surfaces.

-Or, for an extra creepy effect, use Creepy Crawlies 2 to project spiders or roaches onto your wall.
+The “flashlight,” “spotlight,” and “candle” scenes in Paranormal Passage and Sinister Shadows decoration collections also allow you to project over everyday decor.
+The decorations make it appear that someone is using the light of the flashlight (or spotlight) to illuminate eerie creatures trying to break through the surface.
+Or, for an extra creepy effect, use Creepy Crawlies 2 Decoration Collection to project spiders or roaches onto your wall or floor.
 It will give the illusion that your walls (and wall decorations) are infested with a swarm of arthropods.

 Put your characters in the corner

-Projecting a specter from Ghostly Apparitions into a corner will create a realistic 3D effect.
+Projecting a specter from Ghostly Apparitions Decoration Collection into a corner will create a realistic 3D effect.

 Projecting onto floors and ceilings